fokklz/easy-serve/docs/docs/index.md

 Follow the [Installation guide](get-started/installation.md) to install EasyServe on your server.

+Please note that EasyServe is in its early stages of development.
+If you encounter any issues, we encourage you to open an issue on GitHub.

 ## General Usage instructions

 Once EasyServe is installed on your server, you can begin to utilize its features.
-Refer to [Commands](commands/index.md) to learn about the available commands.
+Refer to [Commands](command-overview.md) to learn about the available commands.

 To access the Traefik dashboard, download the `admin` certificate created during the installation.
 This can be found in the `certs/clients/admin.client.traefik.pfx` directory.
 The password for the certificate is provided at the end of the installation process and will need to be added to your browser.